qqueeeeee/Superstore-dashboard/README.md

 - The Dataset: https://www.kaggle.com/datasets/vivek468/superstore-dataset-final

+The files uploaded are; The PowerBI file with the dashboard and the image that was used as the background of the dashboard.

 It gives information such as:
 - View total sales, profit, and order trends.
 - Revenue & Profit Analysis – Compare revenue vs. profit across different timeframes.